-- Basti: A colon irrigation procedure to first cleanse the colon (Niruh Basti), and then restore (Asthapan) the function of colon with medicated enemas.
+- Basti: A colon irrigation procedure to first cleanse the colon (Niruh Basti), and then restore (Asthapan) the function of the colon with medicated enemas.

 - Nasya (Nasal administration): Medicinal oils or herbal mixtures are inhaled or used as drops (mixed with oils or ghee) to clear the congestion in the sinuses.
-It is also good for balancing the prana (air) in vata.
+It is also good for balancing the prana (air) in Vata.

 - Rakta Mokshana (bloodletting): We recommend blood donations.
 Researchers at the Kansas University Medical Center in Kansas City have found that non-smoking men who donated blood had a 30% reduced risk for cardiovascular events such as heart attack, bypass, and stroke than non-donors.
 (The British Medical Journal, March 15, 1997 Volume 314, 793-794).

 Therapeutic Vomiting (Vamana)